yegrb/yegrb.github.io/_posts/2011-04-13-MEETUP-April-19.markdown

 YEGRB is also starting a new series of talks where we’ll cover a basic Ruby or Rails skill.
 Called the Ruby Recap we’re taking [suggestions on Convore for the first topic](https://convore.com/yegrb/5-minute-ruby-newbie-questions/).

 We’re also excited to announce that for the first time this meetup is taking place at the University of Alberta in the Computer Science Building.
-There are limited power outlets, so please bring a full charge for your mobile devices. **We'll be providing pizza.**
+There are limited power outlets, so please bring a full charge for your mobile devices. **We'll be providing some pizza, so get there early if you want a slice.**